SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 Not ignoring unknown input fields is a specific deviation from Postel’s Law (e.g. see also
 [The Robustness Principle Reconsidered](https://cacm.acm.org/magazines/2011/8/114933-the-robustness-principle-reconsidered/fulltext)) and a strong recommendation.
 Servers might want to take different approach but should be aware of the following problems and be explicit in what is supported:

--   Ignoring unknown input fields is actually not an option for {PUT}, since it becomes asymmetric with subsequent {GET} response and HTTP is clear about the {PUT} *replace* semantics and default roundtrip expectations (see {RFC-7231}\#section-4.3.4\[RFC 7231 Section 4.3.4\]).
+-   Ignoring unknown input fields is actually not an option for {PUT}, since it becomes asymmetric with subsequent {GET} response and HTTP is clear about the {PUT} *replace* semantics and default roundtrip expectations (see [RFC-7231#section-4.3.4](https://tools.ietf.org/html/rfc7231#section-4.3.4)).
 Note, accepting (i.e. not ignoring) unknown input fields and returning it in subsequent {GET} responses is a different situation and compliant to {PUT} semantics.

 -   Certain client errors cannot be recognized by servers, e.g. attribute name typing errors will be ignored without server error feedback.
 The server cannot differentiate between the client intentionally providing an additional field versus the client sending a mistakenly named field, when the client’s actual intent was to provide an optional input field.